 - Connecting, disconnecting, and extending utility connections for electrical power, fuel, incoming potable water, wastewater discharge; - Meeting access requirements of applicable building codes (e.g., stairs with landings, guardrails) or the Americans with Disabilities Act; - Creating large vent openings in the foundation and walls to meet requirements for floodwater entry and exit; - In instances where special access improvement (e.g., elevators, lifts, ramps, etc.) may be required (e.g., in the case of physically handicapped or elderly homeowners or occupants) special handicapped access can be considered an eligible improvement when a medical professional/DMV documentation is provided.
 Multiple access points may also be eligible where necessary to meet state or local building code compliance; - Removal of any trees which restrict the elevation of a structure; - Site grading and site restoration including grading landscaping to it preconstruction condition; - Temporary site protection measures during site work; - Allowable relocation assistance funds for displaced tenant in accordance with the Uniform Relocation Assistance (URA) and Real Property Acquisition Policies for Federal and Federally Assisted Programs of 1970, Public Law 91-646, 84 Stat.
 1984 (42 U.S.C.
 4601), as amended by the Surface Transportation and Uniform Relocation Assistance Act of 1987, Title IV of Public Law 100-17, 101 Stat.
 246-256.
-Relocation assistance for tenants may include, among other thing, advisory services, differential housing payments, and reimbursement of costs of moving personal property, rental assistance to supplement the costs of leasing a comparable replacement dwelling, or down payment assistance to purchase a replacement dwelling.
-Landowners whose properties are voluntarily elevated will not be eligible for benefits in accordance with URA; however, tenants of these structures may be eligible for these benefits.
+Relocation assistance for tenants may include, among other thing, advisory services, eligible reasonable out-ofpocket expenses incurred during temporary displacement (e.g., moving and storage of household goods required to be removed during construction, temporary quarters, meals, etc.)Landowners whose properties are voluntarily elevated will not be eligible for benefits in accordance with URA; however, tenants of these structures may be eligible for these benefits.

-Eligible costs for floodproofing work shall include actual costs (itemized costs for each task), including but not limited to: design costs, costs of obtaining all required permits (e.g., zoning or land use approvals; environmental permits or required certifications; historic preservation approvals; and building permits), and costs of title searches, surveys, appraisal fees, and state and local applicable tax.
+Eligible costs for floodproofing work shall include actual costs (itemized costs for each task), including but not limited to: design costs, costs of obtaining all required permits (e.g., zoning or land use approvals; environmental permits or required certifications; historic preservation approvals; and building permits), and costs of surveys, administrative costs for acquisition of real estate interests (including title search and appraisals), costs of surveys, -and state and local applicable tax.

-If additional work is required as a condition of building permit issuance, and if such work is not listed previously as eligible, the property owner will be required to provide funds equal to the amount of the cost to complete the required work.
-In no event shall the structure be elevated if it is formally determined that the structure is not physically sound and capable of being raised or floodproofed safely.
+If additional work is required as a condition of building permit issuance, and if such work is not listed previously as eligible, the property owner will be required to complete the required work.
+In no event shall the structure be elevated if it is determined that the structure is not physically sound and capable of being raised or floodproofed safely.